teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 then re-issue query in #5 and should now see 19 rows

-*  Example 7  - Query the original source, not the cached data
+*  Example c  - Query the original source, not the cached data

 	select * from StocksMatModel.stockPricesMatView option nocache  (should be the same as #6)